-As we journey through life and gain experience we unknowingly program ourselves to react and think in certain ways, most likely resembling what we grew up with in our families, friends, culture and local community.
-It's like we enter a grocery store with an empty cart when we first arrive on this Earth, and as we follow our parents around we observe the types of foods they are putting in their shopping carts and we follow suite.
+As we journey through life and gain experience, we unknowingly program ourselves to react and think in certain ways, most likely resembling what we grew up with in our families, friends, culture and local community.
+It's like we enter a grocery store with an empty cart when we first arrive on this Earth.
+As we follow our parents around, we observe the types of foods they are putting in their shopping carts, and we follow suite.

-Whatever the case may be, we stay in the same isles as those who came before us and we call it our "comfort zone."
+Whatever the case may be, we stay in the same isles as those who came before us.
+We end up labeling this our "comfort zone."
 We feel safe in this metaphorical box and don't dare step out of it to enter the world of vulnerability.
 This may be because the rare times we did step out, we were judged, ridiculed or rejected from those we looked up to and trusted the most.
 Or we may just be too scared to even fathom the idea.
-When it comes down to it, we all want to feel worthy, to feel okay with who we are, and like we belong somewhere as part of a greater good.
+When it comes down to it, we all want to feel worthy and that we belong somewhere as part of a greater good.
 So we follow the example of others, convinced this is the road to finding that happiness.
-We create self-judgments that hold ourselves back from reaching the amazing potential we are capable of because of the chance of failure and rejection.
+We create self-judgments that hold ourselves back from reaching the amazing potential we are capable of, because of the chance of failure and rejection.
 We think that controlling situations and people will prepare us for the disappointments and struggles that will crash into our lives.
 We worry about every little detail and think that the excessive analysis of the "what if" scenarios will somehow save us from pain and vulnerability.

-Stepping out and trying new things can be scary, but it can also be liberating-when you decide to let go, know that it's okay to be vulnerable just like everyone else, and trust yourself and the process.
+Stepping out and trying new things can be scary, but it can also be liberating-when you decide to let go.
+It's okay to be vulnerable just like everyone else, and trust yourself and the process.
 Easier said than done, but that's why we are here, to practice it until that becomes our new habit.
-Now, just think if you are practicing that with the least amount of judgement possible and instead of getting upset at yourself when things don't go your way you laugh it off.
+Now, just think if you are practicing that with the least amount of judgement possible and instead of getting upset at yourself when things don't go your way, you laugh it off.
 As we discussed in our last blog, laughter is a great way to release stress and give yourself some good energy to face situations better.
-And how good does it feel when you just laugh, letting go of any worries or fears in that moment and embrace true freedom-letting yourself be open to life!
-I don't know about you, but the best way to get through a stressful moment in my opinion is to accept it is happening, feel it no matter how unpleasant and then look at some of the ridiculous things you may be unnecessarily holding on to and laugh at them.
+And how good does it feel when you just laugh and let go of any worries or fears you have in the moment?
+Let yourself embrace the true freedom and open up to life!
+I don't know about you, but the best way to get through a stressful moment in my opinion is to accept that it is happening, feel it no matter how unpleasant it maybe be, and then see if there is anything ridiculous you are holding on to that you can laugh at.